 I am interested in the neural basis and the computational principles underlying human decision making.
 My research focuses on value-based decisions and aims at understanding how the values of available choices are computed from perceptual evidence, internal preferences and the subjective model of the choices context.
-My current work involves simultaneous measurements of electrical and hemodynamic activity (EEG/fMRI) in the human brain to identify the spatio-temporal characteristics of the evidence accumulation process in value-based decisions.
+My current work involves understanding social context, how it shapes behavior and how it is encoded by the brain to inform valuation and decision making.

-What follows is a personal account of my scientific career so far.
+What follows is briefl account of my scientific career so far.